Why is the UC Merced campus expansion happening?

 By Fall 2020, the following projects will be completed.
-The majority of the buildings feature mixed-use spaces on the ground floor that can be used for discrete student and academic needs, such as social space, study lounges and student group or support space.
+The space will be designed to be durable and flexible in order to meet student and academic needs, including social space, study lounges and student group or support space.

 - Three new academic and research buildings with faculty offices, as well as wet, dry and computational labs;

 - 1,700 student beds with ground-floor classrooms and student life facilities (e.g. study lounges, club and organization space) distributed among four buildings;